odewahn/docker-jumpstart/building-images-with-dockerfiles.md

 | FROM       | The base image to use in the build.
 This is mandatory and must be the first command in the file.
 | MAINTAINER | An optional value for the maintainer of the script
 | ONBUILD    | A command that is triggered when the image in the Dcokerfile is used as a base for another image
-| RUN        | Executes a shell command and save the results on a new layer
+| RUN        | Executes a command and save the result as a new layer
 | USER       | Sets the default user within the container
 | VOLUME     | Creates a shared volume that can be shared among containers or by the host machine
 | WORKDIR    | Set the default working directory for the container